cshintov/nomad-toolkit/node_upgrade/README.md

 - [x] add `!=` constraint for the node
 - [x] scale down in eu (run the nomad job spec)

-- [] take snapshot in that node (will have to ssh into the node and run the command)
+- [-] take snapshot in that node (will have to ssh into the node and run the command)

-- [] create new canary group in the nomad job spec with the new upgraded image
+- [X] create new canary group in the nomad job spec with the new upgraded image
-- [] add constraint for `==` node we used earlier
+- [-] add constraint for `==` node we used earlier
-- [] scale up in eu (run the nomad job spec) with canary group
+- [-] scale up in eu (run the nomad job spec) with canary group

 - [] show diff before applying
 - [] clean up added constraints for tests